OracleOfDelphii/rango-cms/README.md

 A mini-CMS developed with Django framework.

 ## Current features:
-- Seperate adminstratoin Panel with nice Bootstrap powered UI
+- Seperate adminstration Panel with nice Bootstrap powered UI
 - add/delete articles
 - add/delete categories
 - publish date for posts(you can send to future or past with this feature.)